click on the menu below to navigate this site

 Tuesday, July 7 2009: Silves - Sagres - Santiago do Cacém, Portugal

-Spain and Portugal really have made an effort with renewable energies.
-Spain is third only to the USA and Germany in the production of wind generated power in the world.
+Spain and Portugal have made significant efforts with renewable energy.
+Spain is third only to the USA and Germany in the production of wind-generated power globally.

-Both in Spain and Portugal we have driven past vast farms of wind power generators dotting hillsides like forests of white-metal trees.
-Looks like people really do care about global warming here, or perhaps they just have a lot of wind.
+Both in Spain and Portugal, we have driven past vast farms of wind power generators dotting hillsides like forests of white-metal trees.
+It seems like people really care about global warming here, or perhaps they just have a lot of wind.

 Julia feeling the full force of the wind in Sagres.

-We visited the Fortress at Sagres on our way from Silves to Santiago Do Cacém.
-Sagres is located at the most southern point on mainland Portugal.
-The fort is just a tourist attraction now but at one time it was brisling with cannon.
+We visited the Fortress at Sagres on our way from Silves to Santiago do Cacém.
+Sagres is located at the southernmost point on mainland Portugal.
+The fort is just a tourist attraction now, but at one time it was bristling with cannons.

-The Portuguese used it to defend against the likes of Sir Frances Drake who lobbed a few cannonballs at the place in his time.
+The Portuguese used it to defend against the likes of Sir Francis Drake, who lobbed a few cannonballs at the place in his time.
 The area reminds me of Point Reyes in San Francisco.
 It shares rugged vertical cliffs, brown dry windswept fields, and vast vistas of a deep blue ocean.
-The ocean here is the Atlantic and at Point Reyes it is the Pacific, but the similarities are surprising.
+The ocean here is the Atlantic, while at Point Reyes it is the Pacific, but the similarities are surprising.

-I was pleased to see that eucalypt trees have migrated from Australia and our now well established all throughout Portugal.
+I was pleased to see that eucalyptus trees have migrated from Australia and are now well established throughout Portugal.
 They make up the forests along with pines and cork trees.
-The shiny silvery greens of the Portugal forests are well contrasted against the little whitewashed houses with their terracotta orangey brown roofs.
+The shiny silvery greens of the Portuguese forests are well contrasted against the little whitewashed houses with their terracotta orangey-brown roofs.

-In fact the colors of the buildings are so consistent that I assume it must be mandated by law.
+In fact, the colors of the buildings are so consistent that I assume it must be mandated by law.
 The only exception to the ubiquitous color scheme is the occasional blue trim.
-But the four hour drive to Santiago Do Cacém along the south west coast was very pleasant indeed.
+The four-hour drive to Santiago do Cacém along the southwest coast was very pleasant indeed.

 Sagres Video